 The reflect of our know-how

-Through our wines we wish above all to represent our identity and to present you the soul of our terroir.
-Everything is thus done to highlight the specific characteristics of our terroir and the different varieties of vines that are implanted there.
+Through our wines we wish, above all, to represent our identity and present you with the soul of our terroir.
+We therefore do everything we can to highlight the specific characteristics of our terroir and the different varieties of vines that grow there.

-The passion that drives our team in the vineyard makes it possible to harvest grapes with perfect maturity which only needs to express their potential in the cellar during winemaking process.
+Our team’s dedicated work in the vineyards allows us to harvest grapes at perfect maturity which only need to express their potential in the cellar during the winemaking process.

-It is in the respect of this work that accompanied by Michel Tardieu and Philippe Cambie that offer you wines of terroir identity, the fruit of all our attentions.
-In search of a sustainable viticulture, we adopted a reasoned culture of vines.
+It is through respecting this work, supported by Michel Tardieu and Philippe Cambie, that we are able to bring you wines with a terroir identity, the fruit of our painstaking endeavours.
+In the quest for a sustainable viticulture, we adopted a “reasoned” approach to wine growing.
 Our soils are carefully maintained to boost microbial life.
-The winemaking practices implemented are carried out with precision and meticulousness to obtain quality grapes.
+The wine growing practices used are carried out with meticulous precision to obtain quality grapes.